UAV-assisted Online Machine Learning over Multi-Tiered Networks: A Hierarchical Nested Personalized Federated Learning

 \subsection{Trajectory Optimization with Model/Concept Drift}

 Next, we turn to the trajectory optimization component of Sec.~\ref{sec:swarmTraj} (green block in Fig.~\ref{fig:overall_flow}).
 We consider $2$ recharging stations and $8$ device clusters separated by distances in $[500,2000]$m, where each device cluster has $[8,10]$ devices.
 At the UAV level, we consider $3$ swarms, each of which has $[3,5]$ workers and $[1,2]$ coordinators.
-Additionally, we will refer to the recharging stations as R:1 and R:2, and the clusters as C:1, $\cdots$, C:8.
-First, we evaluate the performance of the DRL methodology by calculating the moving average reward from~\eqref{eq:rewardDRL}, average UAV battery levels, and learning objective (isolated to demonstrate the online ML model performance over epochs, which is sum of the objective function $O(s)$ derived from $\boldsymbol{\mathcal{P}}$ and the estimated online gradient $G_c(s)$ across the unvisited device clusters) for { our RNN-based DRL method with $\gamma=0.7$ and three baselines in Fig.~\ref{fig:DRL_performance}}. {Since existing baselines for our problem do not exist}, we developed three baseline algorithms: (i) sequential heuristic (S.H.), (ii) greedy minimum distance (G.M.D.), and (iii) threshold minimum distance (T.M.D.), and calculated their rewards using the reward function in~\eqref{eq:rewardDRL}.
+We refer to recharging stations as R:1 and R:2, and clusters as C:1, $\cdots$, C:8.
+First, we evaluate the performance of the DRL methodology by calculating the moving average reward from~\eqref{eq:rewardDRL}, average UAV battery levels, and learning objective (sum of the objective function $O(s)$ and the estimated online gradient $G_c(s)$) for our RNN-based DRL method with $\epsilon=\gamma=0.7$ and three baselines in Fig.~\ref{fig:DRL_performance}.
+Since existing baselines for our problem do not exist, we developed three baseline algorithms: (i) sequential heuristic (S.H.), (ii) greedy minimum distance (G.M.D.), and (iii) threshold minimum distance (T.M.D.), and calculated their rewards using the reward function in~\eqref{eq:rewardDRL}.